spottedmahn/Experiments/Test Explorer fails to show tests/Readme.md

 1. Verify the test is no longer discoverable
 1. Verify test output window says
     >The given assembly name or codebase was invalid.
 (Exception from HRESULT: 0x80131047)
+1. If you comment out the binding redirect in app.config for `"System.Runtime"` it will discover the tests